GDxU/ypilot/README-yp.md

     Located

 Describes things that have a single physical location in a space.
 Used by the `SpatialIndex` object for collision detection, by `Interface` objects for drawing, and by the map reading functionality.
+For convenience the noun `Point` is also defined in base.yp, as `a Point is Located`, but `Point` isn't used in the JS code, only `Located`.

     Mapped